harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

 !!! warning "Notes on resource allocation"

     * Be sure to use partition names appropriate your cluster.
 Several examples in this tutorial have partition names that are specific to the Harvard cluster, so be sure to change them.
-    * **Allocate the proper partitions based on `use_gpu`.** If you want to use the GPU version of cactus (*i.e.* you have set `use_gpu: True` in the config file), the partition for the rule **align** must be GPU enabled.
-If not, the pipeline will fail to run.
-    * The `gpu:` option for rule **align** will be ignored if `use_gpu: False` is set.
+    * The steps in the cactus-minigraph pipeline are not GPU compatible, so there are no GPU options in this pipeline.
     * **mem is in MB** and **time is in minutes**.

 You will have to determine the proper resource usage for your dataset.
-Generally, the larger the genomes, the more time and memory each job will need, and the more you will benefit from providing more CPUs and GPUs.
+Generally, the larger the genomes, the more time and memory each job will need, and the more you will benefit from providing more CPUs.

 ## Running the pipeline